pratiknandagawali/tdd-wiredbraincoffee/README.md

 2.If the Request is Null, the API should throw an Argument Null Exception.

-3. Save a Desk Booking into the Database.
+3.Save a Desk Booking into the Database.

 4.Check If a desk is Available.